-Property name Description INSTALL_DIR="your_path" Specifies a path for the installation.
-START_LGA Empty string: Instructs the machine not to start the load generator after installation.
-1: Instructs the machine to start the load generator after installation.
-Default: 1 IS_RUNAS_SERVICE 0: LoadRunner Professional mode, runs the load generator's agent as a process.
-1: LoadRunner Enterprise mode, runs the load generator's agent as a service.
-2: (Relevant for OneLG only) LoadRunner Cloud mode, runs the load generator's agent as a service, and triggers launch of LRC Agent configuration at the end of the installation.
-Default: 1 INSTALL_SILK PERFORMER_AGENT 1: Installs the Silk Performer Agent on load generators (used to run Silk Performer scripts).
+Property name Description INSTALL_SILK PERFORMER_AGENT 1: Installs the Silk Performer Agent on load generators (used to run Silk Performer scripts).
+Version support: This option is no longer supported in version 24.3 .
 INSTALL_GATLING 0: Does not install Gatling on the load generator.
-1: Installs Gatling on the load generator.
 Default: 0 INSTALL_JMETER 0: Does not install JMeter on the load generator.
 1: Installs JMeter on the load generator.
-Default: 0 SKIP_CHECK_PRIVILEGE 0: The installation process checks the install path SKIP_CHECK_FRIVILLOL for access privileges.
+Default: 0 SKIP_CHECK_PRIVILEGE 0: The installation process checks the install path for access privileges.
 1: The installation process skips the access check for the install path.
 Default: 0 IMPROVEMENTPROGRAM 0: Disables the LoadRunner Improvement Program.
 1: Enables the LoadRunner Improvement Program.
 Default: 1